 The Retirement Agency maintains a correspondence unit to respond to written inquiries regarding benefit matters.
-When making an inquiry in writing, remember to be specific about the information needing clarification and include copies of any related documents, such as your Personal Statement of Benefits.
+When making an inquiry in writing, remember to be specific about the information needing clarification and include copies of any related documents.
 Be sure to identify yourself by full name and mailing address.
 You should also provide a daytime telephone number.